-30. Our Company has entered into certain related party transactions in the past and may continue to do so in the future.
+31. Our Company has entered into certain related party transactions in the past and may continue to do so in the future.

-As of six months period ended Sep 30, 2023, we have entered into several related party transactions with our Promoters, individuals and entities forming a part of our promoter group relating to our operations aggregate amount to Rs.
-196.76 Lakhs on standalone basis.
+As of year ended March 31, 2024, we have entered into several related party transactions with our Promoters, individuals and entities forming a part of our promoter group relating to our operations.
 In addition, we have in the past also entered into transactions with other related parties.
-However, the related party transactions entered into with Promoters/ Directors/ Promoter Group is in compliance with Section 188 of Companies Act, 2013 and other applicable rules, as may be applicable.
+However, the related party transactions entered into with Promoters/ Directors/ Promoter Group is in compliance with Section 188 of Companies Act, 2013 and other applicable laws and we confirm that the future transactions shall be in compliance with Companies Act, SEBI Regulation etc.

-For further details, please refer to the chapter titled "Financial Information - Restated Financial Information -Note 29 Restated Statement of Related Party Transactions" beginning on page 204.
+For further details, please refer to the chapter titled "Financial Information - Restated Financial Information -Note 29 Restated Statement of Related Party Transactions".
 While we believe that all our related party transactions have been conducted on an arm's length basis as per the Companies Act, 2013, we cannot assure you that we may not have achieved more favourable terms had such transactions been entered into with unrelated parties.
 There can be no assurance that such transactions, individually or taken together, will not have an adverse effect on our business, prospects, results of operations and financial condition, including because of potential conflicts of interest or otherwise.
 In addition, our business and growth prospects may decline if we cannot benefit from our relationships with them in the future.

-31. In addition to normal remuneration, other benefits and reimbursement of expenses some of our Directors (including our Promoters) and Key Management Personnel are interested in our Company to the extent of their shareholding and dividend entitlement in our Company.
+32. In addition to normal remuneration, other benefits and reimbursement of expenses some of our Directors (including our Promoters) and Key Management Personnel are interested in our Company to the extent of their shareholding and dividend entitlement in our Company.